 Not only do pads with wings stay in place better during all your tossing and turning throughout the night, they also protect the sides of your knickers where the wings wrap around in case your undies do shift while you’re off in lalaland.
 ALWAYS Ultra with wings are a great option because they turn liquid into gel – and gel can’t leak!

-Changing your tampon or pad right before you go to bed ensures you get the maximum amount of absorption from your period protection.
-For example, ALWAYS Ultra provide up to 8 hours of leakage protection.
+Changing your pad right before you go to bed ensures you get the maximum amount of absorption from your period protection.
+For example, ALWAYS Ultra pads provide up to 8 hours of leakage protection.
 Putting on a new pad just before you hop under the covers means you get the full 8 hours of absorbency.

 - Use overnight pads

-ALWAYS Ultra overnight pads pads are longer and fuller in back for extra coverage in the right places when you’re lying down.
+ALWAYS Ultra overnight pads are longer and fuller in back for extra coverage in the right places when you’re lying down.
 It doesn’t matter what position you sleep in, ALWAYS Overnight are likely to catch your period blood before it makes its way to your knickers.
-Because ALWAYS Ultra use special gel technology to lock away menstrual fluid in an uber thin absorbent core, they don’t feel bulky even though they provide full coverage.
+Because ALWAYS Ultra use special gel technology to lock away menstrual fluid in an uber thin absorbent core, they don’t feel bulky even though they give you full coverage.

 - Wear a tampon